• Menu

 Becky Felix, a Certified Professional Resume Writer with 14+ years of experience, is a resume writer for NG Career Strategy.
 Her deep expertise and knowledge includes an extensive background in IT as an employee, manager, and hiring manager.
 Her passion in life is helping others through her gift of writing.

-Next Post: 6 Simple Tips for Tackling Your Executive Resume Brand Executive Resume Writing 101 [What Every Exec Needs to Know]»
+Next Post: 6 Simple Tips for Tackling Your Executive Resume Brand executive-resume-brand»

 Reader Interactions